richmartins/julie-portfolio/README.md

 1. launch the web serve with the command below and go to 127.0.0.1:4000
     ```bundle exec jekyll serve```

-## Photo copyright
+## Copyright

 All the photos that lie in this repository are copyrighted and cannot not be used in any other context other than this web site.
-If still you would like to use them you can contact always [julie](mailto:contact.julieree.ch) to ask the permition.
+If still you would like to use them you can contact always [julie](mailto:contact@juliereeb.ch) to ask the permition.